-2. BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Principles of Consolidation-The consolidated financial statements include the accounts of Sun Country Airlines Holdings, Inc. and its subsidiaries and have been prepared in accordance with U.S. Generally Accepted Accounting Principles ("GAAP").
+Principles of Consolidation - The consolidated financial statements include the accounts of SCA Acquisitions Holdings, SCA-1 Intermediate Aircraft Holding Trust and MN Airlines, LLC d/b/a Sun Country Airlines and have been prepared in accordance with U.S. Generally Accepted Accounting Principles ("GAAP").
 All material intercompany balances and transactions have been eliminated in consolidation.